A Kernel Score Perspective on Forecast Disagreement and the Linear Pool: Divergence and Entropy for Specific Scoring Rules

 \subsection{Ranked Probability Score}

 We next consider the case of ordered categorical outcomes.
 Examples include bond ratings in finance and binned numerical data (see \citealt{Krueger2024}).
 In this setup, the outcome space $\Omega = \{1, 2, \ldots, k\}$ remains the same as for the Brier score, but the outcomes in $\Omega$ are interpreted as ordinal.
 This means that any two outcomes can be ranked, but it is not possible to quantify their difference.
 The Ranked Probability Score \citep[RPS;][]{Epstein1969} is tailored to this setup.
 Its kernel function $L(z, \widetilde z) = |\widetilde z - z|$ is the same as for the CRPS, but it is used in conjunction with the specific outcome space $\Omega$ just described.
-The RPS' entropy function is given by

-where $P_{l} = \sum_{r=1}^l p_{r}$ is the cumulative probability of the first $l$ elements of $\underline{p}$.\footnote{The sum at (\ref{erps}) could omit the last term since $P_k = 1$ and $P_k(1-P_k) = 0$ by construction.
-We retain the term to simplify comparison to the entropy function for the Brier score in Section \ref{sec:brier_score}.
-We proceed analogously for the disagreement term $D$.} The RPS' use of cumulative probabilities reflects the fact that it attaches an ordinal interpretation to the categories.
+In Table \ref{tab:scores2}, we denote by $P_{l} = \sum_{r=1}^l p_{r}$ the cumulative probability of the first $l$ elements of $\underline{p}$.
+The RPS' use of cumulative probabilities reflects the fact that it attaches an ordinal interpretation to the categories.
 This feature is distinct from the Brier Score, which views the categories' labels as interchangeable. \cite{Krueger2024} recommend using the RPS' entropy function, which they call ERPS, as an uncertainty measure for binned macroeconomic data.
-Section \ref{sec:illustration} provides an illustration.
-For the RPS, the disagreement term is given by

-this is the discrete analogue of the expression for the CRPS discussed in Section \ref{sec:crps}.
-In an insightful discussion of their empirical results on inflation expectations, \citet[Section 3.2]{MitchellEtAl2024} recently conjectured that a disagreement-variance type decomposition of the RPS' entropy function exists.
+In an insightful discussion of their empirical results on inflation expectations, \citet[Section 3.2]{MitchellEtAl2024} recently conjectured that a disagreement-variance type decomposition of the linear pool's ERPS exists.
 Our results confirm this conjecture.